-There are many bits and pieces which it may not occur to you to pack, but which are guaranteed to come in handy at some point - things like a sewing kit and blue tack.
-Even if your child doesn't use all of them, they may be someone else's saving grace.
+There are many bits and pieces which it may not occur to you to pack, but which are guaranteed to come in handy at some point - if not for your child, then as someone else's saving grace.

-"A folding stool, flat top (used as a bedside table, extra chair, stepladder) cost about £10 but is still in use today (seven years on)."
-Waitfornothing
+"A folding stool with flat top (used as a bedside table, extra chair, stepladder) cost about £10 but is still in use today - seven years on."

 Getting stuff from home to halls

 So that's it: you've bought everything they need to get through the first few weeks, at least.
 Now it's time to

 cram expertly pack everything into the car - just don't forget the tissues for that inevitably tearful farewell.

 "The blue Ikea bags are useful for moving in/out - they can

 "I think the general view should be that 'less is more'.
 If you're struggling to fit everything you're taking into a family car, then you've got too much stuff, because it probably won't fit in the room at the other end, either."